mrocklin/blog/_posts/work/2017-09-09-accelerating-geopandas-1.md

 2. For spatially aware operations, like spatial joins or subselections we can engage only those parts of the parallel dataframe that we know are relevant for various parts of the computation.

+However this is also expensive and not always necessary.
+In the example at the bottom of this post we won't do this, and will still get significant speedups.

 ### Design